 Perfect, it’s time to sort out a few more little wedding planning to-do’s.
 Don’t worry – you’ve got ages (you ticked off the wedding planning first steps checklist didn’t you..?)

-If you haven’t, head over now (and to the 12 month checklist, while you’re at it) and I’ll see you back here soon.
-There’s nothing to fear, but this next six months will be a little more busy than the last – but oh, so much more fun too.
+If you haven’t, head over there first (or to the 12 month wedding planning checklist).
+There’s nothing to fear, but this next six months will be a little more busy than the last – but oh, so much more fun too!
 This is when all the little details start to come together, and your vision becomes reality.

-All these to-do’s (and much more) are included in the little white book wedding organiser and diary of course.
-If you haven’t got one yet, the six month mark is a great time to pick it up and get started – keeping you on track, and also creating a really special keepsake of your engagement.
+All these to-do’s (and much more) are included in the little white book wedding planner of course.
+If you haven’t got one yet, the six month mark is a great time to pick it up and get stuck in: keeping your plans on on track, and also creating a really special keepsake of your engagement.
 See why else to keep a wedding diary.

 Then (and only then, you can you start splurging on the little things that all add up.
 See my wedding budget.

 – Wedding Photographers: If you haven’t done so already, and you want professional photographers, you really need to book them at around 6 months out.
 Having browsed for inspiration for a few months and booked your wedding venue, you’ll have an idea of the photography style you like, be it traditional, alternative, unobtrusive/natural, photo booth, or even instant cameras!
 You may have come across some photographers you’d like to work with, or those that have shot at the venue before.

 The beauty of photography, of course, is that it’s a visual medium that you can browse online with ease.
 Even so, it’s still advisable to get recommendations from friends (or bloggers) and to meet with the photographer to ensure you’ll feel comfortable on the day.
 Go through the small print and know exactly what you’re getting.
 If you don’t know what to ask, check out the wedding planning pack.